 Preheat the oven to 375°F (190°C).
 Butter 8 (6-ounce) ramekins or an 8 by 8-inch square gratin dish.
 Whisk the sour cream, garlic, orange zest, 1/2 teaspoon salt, and 1/2 teaspoon black pepper in a bowl.

 Thinly slice the beets with a mandolin or knife.

 Arrange 1/3 of the beets, slightly overlapping in the baking dish or individual ramekins.
 Spoon 1/3 of the sour cream over the beets, carefully spreading to cover.
-Sprinkle with 1/3 of the cheese.
-Lightly season with salt, pepper and pinch of fresh thyme.
-Repeat with 2 more layers.
+Sprinkle 1/3 of the cheese over the top.
+Lightly season with salt, pepper, and pinch of fresh thyme.
+Repeat with two more layers.